 A good example is the Achedaway Pro which also happens to be a fierce rival to the Theragun Pro as far as performance is concerned.

-Stall force is the amount of pressure it takes to stop the motor of a device thereby stalling it.
+Stall force is the amount of pressure it takes to stop the motor of a device, thereby stalling it.
 We can never talk of the strength of a massage gun without mentioning its stall force.

-This is often more than enough stall force to get the job done.
-There are other devices with more than 60lbs. stall force but we don’t think you’ll ever need more than than.
+This is often more than enough stall force to get the job done without slowing down percussions upon pressing to a body.
+There are other devices with more than 60lbs. stall force but we don’t think you’ll ever need more than that.